Robbie Kruse

-Robbie Thomas Kruse (/ˈkruːs/ KROOSS; /de/; born 5 October 1988) is an Australian former professional footballer who played as a forward.
-He played his junior football with Pine Rivers Soccer Club in the Pine Rivers district to the near north of Brisbane and began his professional career with A-League side Brisbane Roar and later Melbourne Victory before moving to Germany in 2011.
+Robbie Thomas Kruse (/ˈkruːs/ KROOSS; /de/; born 5 October 1988) is an Australian former professional soccer player who played as a forward.
+He played his junior soccer with Pine Rivers SC in the Moreton Bay region of northern Brisbane and began his professional career with A-League side Brisbane Roar and later Melbourne Victory before moving to Germany in 2011.

 Club career

 Brisbane Roar

 Recruited in 2006 by Miron Bleiberg, Kruse was injured during an otherwise successful A-League pre-season during training.
 He scored on his debut against Wellington Phoenix on 5 October 2007, his nineteenth birthday, with what was to be the winning goal for that game.

 On 19 October 2007, Kruse struck against the Newcastle Jets for his second goal of his A-League career.
 On 16 November, he got his third with an excellent curling effort to the far post as Brisbane beat Melbourne 1–0.

 Kruse and his close friend Michael Zullo formed a good partnership with each playing either side of a striker in a three-man attack for Brisbane which coincided with a seven match unbeaten streak.

 Kruse's place in Roar's starting line-up was in jeopardy at the beginning of the 2008 A-League season after he was involved in an altercation outside a Queensland nightspot.
 The fight resulted in Kruse needing stitches and the then-19-year-old incurring the wrath of club coach Frank Farina, who offered Kruse only a short-term contract as a replacement for the injured Massimo Murdoca for the 2009–10 season.